zheksoon/snapdrag/README.md

 ## What is Snapdrag?

-**Snapdrag** is a lightweight, intuitive drag-and-drop library for React that prioritizes developer experience.
-Built with ergonomics and simplicity in mind, Snapdrag offers a refreshing alternative to complex drag-and-drop solutions while maintaining the flexibility needed for sophisticated applications.
+**Snapdrag** is a lightweight, intuitive drag-and-drop library for React that prioritizes developer experience and performance.
+Designed with ergonomics and simplicity at its core, Snapdrag offers a refreshing alternative to complex drag-and-drop solutions while maintaining the flexibility needed for sophisticated applications.

 Snapdrag is built on top of `snapdrag/core`, a universal building block that works with any framework or vanilla JavaScript.

 ## Key Features

-- **Extremely simple** - just two hooks (`useDraggable`, `useDroppable`) and one component (`Overlay`) to create rich interactions
+- **Simple API**: Get started quickly with just two hooks (`useDraggable`, `useDroppable`) and one component (`Overlay`) to create rich drag-and-drop interactions.
-- **Highly ergonomic** - no need to memoize callbacks or manage complex configurations
+- **Ergonomic Design**: Focus on your logic, not boilerplate.
+No need to memoize callbacks or wrestle with complex configurations.
-- **Fully customizable** - rich event system lets you build exactly what you need
+- **Fully Customizable**: A comprehensive event system gives you the power to build precisely the experience you envision.
-- **Two-way data exchange** - seamless communication between draggable and droppable components
+- **Two-Way Data Exchange**: Enables seamless communication and data sharing between draggable and droppable components during interactions.
-- **Multiple drop targets** - support for layered interactions when draggables overlap multiple drop zones
+- **Handles Multiple Drop Targets**: Natively supports scenarios where draggables might overlap several drop zones simultaneously, providing clear information about all potential targets.
-- **No HTML5 drag-and-drop** - better control and consistent behavior across all browsers
+- **Independent of HTML5 DnD**: Avoids the quirks and limitations of the native HTML5 drag-and-drop API, ensuring better control and consistent behavior across all modern browsers.

 ## Table of Contents